 For example, you might have something like the following in your Django settings file:

 '''

 INSTALLED_APPS = (

+'django.contrib.sites',

+'registration', #should be immediately above 'django.contrib.auth'

 'django.contrib.auth',

-'django.contrib.sites',

-'registration',

 ...other installed applications...

 )

 ACCOUNT_ACTIVATION_DAYS = 7 # One-week activation window; you may, of course, use a different value.
 REGISTRATION_AUTO_LOGIN = True # Automatically log the user in. '''